boubkerbribri/prestashop.github.io/news/_posts/2020-09-14-how-to-write-a-new-ui-test.md

 it('should check customer link', async function () {
   await testContext.addContextItem(this, 'testIdentifier', 'viewCustomer', baseContext);

-  // Click on customer link first row page = await ordersPage.viewCustomer(page, 1);
+  // Click on customer link in first row page = await ordersPage.viewCustomer(page, 1);

-  const pageTitle = await viweCustomerPage.getPageTitle(page);
+  // Verify that the current page is view customer by checking the title const pageTitle = await viweCustomerPage.getPageTitle(page);
   await expect(pageTitle).to
     .contains(`${viweCustomerPage.pageTitle} ${DefaultAccount.firstName[0]}. ${DefaultAccount.lastName}`);